Belgrade–Bar railway: History

 The construction works were concluded on 27 November 1975, by joining the railway tracks south of Kolašin.
 The railway was opened on 28 May 1976.
 Electrification was completed at the end of 1977.

-In February of 1993, during the Yugoslav Wars, short Bosnian section of the railway was the site of the Štrpci massacre.
+In February 1993, during the Yugoslav Wars, short Bosnian section of the railway was the site of the Štrpci massacre.
 Maintenance of the Belgrade–Bar railway suffered from chronic underfunding during the 1990s, which has resulted in the railway deteriorating and becoming unsafe.
 This culminated in the Bioče derailment, when a passenger train derailed, causing the deaths of 47 passengers.
 As a result, efforts are being made to thoroughly reconstruct the railway.

 The Serbian part of the railway was targeted several times by NATO during its bombing campaign in 1999, seriously damaging portions of the railway.
 Also, the small section that passes through Bosnia and Herzegovina was blown up by SFOR ground forces.
 All of this damage was later repaired.

 In 2016, Serbia started a thorough reconstruction of its portion of the line in order to restore its original maximum speed of 120 km/h.
 The first section, between Belgrade and Valjevo (27% of the Serbian part of the line) was completed in 2017, with speeds of up to 120 km/h, however Serbian Railways Infrastructure later stated trains reached speeds of 100 km/h, causing some confusion as to what the maximum speed actually is.